Railyard Alternatives and I-280 Boulevard Feasibility Study (RAB)

 |Phase V – Implementation||As money and priorities allow|

-At this time, the study is not expected affect the construction schedules of the Transbay Transit Center, Downtown Rail Extension (DTX), and/or Caltrain electrification.
+At this time, the study is not expected affect the construction schedules of the Transbay Transit Center, Downtown Rail Extension (DTX), Caltrain electrification, and/or High Speed Rail coming to the City.
 As the preferred alternative (Phase III) is determined, there may be modifications to projects depending on the preferred alternative.
 Potential costs and time impacts will be preliminarily examined under Phase II and in more detail in Phase III.

-February 23, 2016 - Community Discussion on the first phase of the Railyard Alternatives and I-280 Boulevard Feasibility Study
+February 23, 2016/March 30, 2016 - Community Discussion on the first phase of the Railyard Alternatives and I-280 Boulevard Feasibility Study

 - Poster Board - comments collected at meeting